Ye Qun

 Ye Qun (葉群 (叶群, Yè Qún); 2 December 1917 – 13 September 1971) was a Chinese military officer and politician, and the wife of Lin Biao, the Vice Chairman of Chinese Communist Party who controlled China's military power along with Chairman Mao Zedong.
 She was mostly known for taking care of politics for her husband.
 Ye was a member of the 9th Politburo of the Chinese Communist Party.
 She died with Lin Biao and their son Lin Liguo in a plane crash over Mongolia on September 13, 1971.
 They also had a daughter, Lin Liheng (Doudou), who was not on the airplane.

 Early life

 Ye Qun was born in Minhou County, Fujian Province.
 In 1935, she attended a middle school affiliated with the Beijing Pedagogical University and took part in the anti-Japanese demonstrations by Beijing students on December 9, 1935.
 Early in the Second Sino-Japanese War, she briefly joined one of the Kuomintang youth organizations.
 She later went to Yan'an and joined the Chinese Communist Party in 1938.

-In 1942, Ye Qun married Lin Biao, with whom she had two children: son Lin Liguo (林立果) and daughter Lin Liheng (林立恒).
+In 1942, Ye Qun married Lin Biao, with whom she had two children: son Lin Liguo and daughter Lin Liheng.